Yog9/Metflix/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Summary
- Browse your favourite movies with metflix. :D
+ Browse your favourite movies with metflix.

  Built with React and React Router.

  ![](/metflix.jpg)